2024 United Kingdom general election in Wales

+On 4 July 2024, the 2024 United Kingdom general election was held in Wales, to elect all 650 members of the House of Commons, including the 32 Welsh seats.

-The 2024 general election was held on Thursday, 4 July 2024.
-Thirty-two seats were up for election in Wales as the general election occurred after the recently completed boundary review took effect.
+Thirty-two seats were up for election in Wales, a decrease from 40, as the general election occurred after a boundary review took effect.
 The Labour Party remained the largest party in Wales, gaining six seats for a total of 27.
 Both Plaid Cymru and the Liberal Democrats made gains, taking them to four seats and one seat respectively.
 The Conservatives lost all thirteen seats they had held previously, leaving the party without Westminster representation from Wales for the first time since 2005.

 Election

 Date of the election

 On 22 May 2024, Prime Minister Rishi Sunak announced 4 July 2024 as the election date.

 Number of Welsh MPs

 Welsh constituencies used in the election, labelled.

 The Parliamentary Voting System and Constituencies Act 2011, as amended by the Parliamentary Constituencies Act 2020, mandated the number of seats in Wales be reduced from 40 to 32 to more accurately reflect its share of registered voters, including one coterminous with the Isle of Anglesey.
 The Boundary Commission for Wales was responsible for drawing up proposals for the new constituency boundaries, but it was required to abide by this total.

 The 2023 Periodic Review of Westminster constituencies began in 2020 and concluded in 2023.
 Initial proposals were published in September 2021.
 The revised proposals were published on 19 October 2022 followed by a four-week consultation period.
 On 28 June 2023, the Boundary Commission for Wales published its final recommendations for the new Welsh constituencies.
 These changes were approved at a meeting of the Privy Council on 15 November. and came into force on 29 November.